-Amasty introduces its new Magento 2 tool providing web stores with faster and more precise search, which significantly improves the default platform functionality.
+Amasty introduces its new Magento 2 tool providing web stores with a faster and more precise search, which significantly improves the default platform functionality.
 Elastic Search for Magento 2 by Amasty extends the company’s broad portfolio of Magento 2 modules.
 The solution enables ecommerce merchants to enhance customers’ search experience and speed up their online stores.
 The module’s rich features are based on the powerful Elastic Search engine, which ensures that users get the most relevant and fast search results.

-The Amasty extension utilizes Elasticsearch technology which allows optimizing website performance and getting more precise search results.
+The Amasty extension utilizes Elasticsearch technology, which allows optimizing website performance and getting more precise search results.
 Elasticsearch is an open source search engine that works with a wide variety of dictionaries and provides top-notch functions, including search autocomplete, words autocorrection, full content search, and more.
-Amasty’s Magento 2 module extends the toolset available with the Elasticsearch engine by introducing additional features, like wildcard search, configuration of relevant rules with custom conditions, improved indexation, and more.
+Amasty’s Magento 2 module extends the toolset available with the Elasticsearch engine by introducing additional features, like the wildcard search, configuration of relevant rules with custom conditions, improved indexation, and more.
 Below, we describe the extension’s functions in closer detail.

 Table of contents

 Features of Amasty Elastic Search for Magento 2

 The Elastic Search module provides advanced autocomplete functionality, allowing customers to get more exact search results for less time.
 The search window has a customizable layout and uses a partial wildcard search.

 With the spelling correction feature, you prevent your website visitors from getting to no search results pages if they mistype a word in a search query.

 Using the Elastic Search module, you can create dictionaries of synonyms and stop words.
 In this way, your customers will always find what they are looking for based on the bound product titles in a synonyms list.
 Also, you can exclude any word from the search results specifying stop words in the backend.

 - Full text content search